Songtech-0912/Quark/README.md

 * I want to use Quark for my own projects.
 Can I do that?

 Yes, sure!
 Because Quark is free and open-source software, you're more than welcome to use it for personal purposes.
-You can even sell it, as long as you place no limitations upon its use.
+You can even sell it, really, do whatever you want with it!

 ## Download & Install